trbarrettjr/random-python/README.md

 credentials = (b'username', b'password') # Place username and Password from Google Domains hostname = b'sub.domain.tld' # Place domain name here from your google domains DynDNS
 ```

+## pushover.py

+This will reach out and send a message using pushover.net(https://www.pushover.net) service.
+This can be modified to allow for each purpose and even made into a class function.